Sweet roll: Germany

 Schnecken are a type of sweet bun or roll of German origin.
 They typically contain raisins.
-The name Schnecken means snails in German and refers to the shape of the pastry.
+The name Schnecken means snails in German and refers to the shape of the rolled dough.
 The bun is still common in Germany, Switzerland and Austria (in some regions as Schneckennudel), where the name is Schnecke (which is the German singular of Schnecken), and in other parts of northern Europe.
 They are more commonly known as pain au raisin in France.
 Popular variants are Nussschnecken (filled with nuts and often raisins as well), Mohnschnecken (with a poppyseed filling) and Zimtschnecken, which are quite similar to cinnamon rolls and Chelsea buns.

 Poland

-In the Polish language, word for a sweet bun is drożdżówka or słodka bułka, the word for sweet bun with blueberries is jagodzianka, the word for a sweet roll with cinnamon (cinnamon roll) is cynamonka, the word for a sweet bun with strawberries is truskawianka, and the word for sweet bun with rasberries is malinianka.
+In the Polish language, word for a sweet bun is drożdżówka or słodka bułka, the word for sweet bun with blueberries is jagodzianka, the word for a sweet roll with cinnamon (cinnamon roll) is cynamonka, the word for a sweet bun with strawberries is truskawianka, and the word for sweet bun with raspberries is malinianka.
 Sweet buns are popular type of pastry in Poland, especially for a second breakfast.